|Combination Chemotherapy With or Without Vismodegib in Treating Patients With Advanced Stomach Cancer or Gastroesophageal Junction Cancer

 VII.
 To determine if serum expression of vascular endothelial growth factor (VEGF), transforming growth factor (TGF)-beta, and insulin-like growth factor binding protein (IGFBP) 3 correlate with clinical outcome and may be used to assess efficacy of GDC-0449 treatment.

 VIII.
-To determine if Her2 expression is predictive in assessing the efficacy of GDC-0449 treatment.
+To determine if human epidermal growth factor receptor 2 (Her2) expression is predictive in assessing the efficacy of GDC-0449 treatment.
 Of note, Her2 status will be collected retrospectively for those patients who were tested as part of standard of care established in October 2010.

 ARM I: Patients receive FOLFOX chemotherapy comprising oxaliplatin intravenously (IV) over 2 hours, leucovorin calcium IV over 2 hours, and fluorouracil IV over 46-48 hours on day 1.
 Patients also receive placebo orally (PO) once daily (QD) on days 1-14.

-ARM II: Patients receive FOLFOX chemotherapy as in arm I. Patients also receive hedgehog antagonist GDC-0449 PO on days 1-14.
+ARM II: Patients receive FOLFOX chemotherapy as in Arm I. Patients also receive vismodegib PO on days 1-14.
 In both arms, treatment repeats every 2 weeks in the absence of unacceptable toxicity or disease progression.

 After completion of study treatment, patients are followed up every 3 months.